impute - verb

 Key statement #2: If our status is not changed, if righteousness is imputed, we are not righteous, and we are probably not saved.

 Third, what does "forensic" mean?
 Is it a word that clarifies or does it obscure?
 Does the average Christian have any idea what it means?
-The most pertinent definition we could find was reasonable inference from evidence.
+The most pertinent definition I could find was reasonable inference from evidence.
 That is, a legal determination.

 But justification is not a legal process.
 God does not weigh the evidence and render a verdict.
 There is no cross examination, presumption of innocence, a prosecutor, or a jury.
 Jesus did not enter the courtroom and substitute himself for punishment.
 No court would permit such a thing.